 Remove existing light if theres one.
 Disconnect wiring, remove fixture, check condition of junction box and wiring.

-Connect wiring inside canopy.
-Match up wires correctly, secure connections with wire nuts, ensure no exposed copper.
+Match up wires correctly inside canopy, secure connections with wire nuts, ensure no exposed copper.

-Install light kit if fan has one.
-Connect light wiring, attach glass shade or light fitting.
+If fan has one, connect light wiring, attach glass shade or light fitting.

 Clean up and show customer how to use fan and any controls or remotes.